Five takeaways from the only Florida governor debate between DeSantis and Crist - NewsBreak

 Arizona and Nevada counties plan to hand count ballots for midterms

-Two counties in Western battleground states are moving forward with plans to hand count ballots in this year’s consequential midterm elections — a sign of the deep distrust of electronic vote tallying machines in some pockets of the country.
-The two Republicans on the three-member Cochise County, Arizona,...
+Two counties in Western battleground states are moving forward with plans to hand count ballots in this year's consequential midterm elections -- a sign of the deep distrust of electronic vote tallying machines in some pockets of the country.
+The two Republicans on the three-member Cochise County, Arizona, Board of...

 Comments / 0